Serengeti National Park

 The Retina Hippo Pool

 The pool is found in the Seronera sector of the park and attracts hundreds of hippos.
-Hippos and buffaloes are arguably the most dangerous animals to humans in the Serengeti.
-The pool offers you a chance to observe them and take great photos.
-Tourists are allowed to explore the pool on foot as they watch the hippos fight for the best spots.
-After watching the mammals and taking photos, you can go for lunch to the picnic area.
+The pool offers you a chance to observe Hippos and Buffaloes and take great photos.
+Explore the pool on foot as you watch the hippos fight for the best spots, thereafter take lunch at the picnic area.

 Explore the Serengeti Visitor Center